 All of the rooms are also equipped with a private bath, two-person whirlpool tubs, fireplaces, and free wireless internet access.
 The room price includes a meal for two every morning.

 I love this place because they also share their home with three lovely dogs.
 They are friendly and make the stay even more fun.
 If you happen to be traveling with dogs of your own, they also have some space for them at the Inn.
-Call ahead to discuss it with the owners and they will do their best to make accomodate for you.
+Call ahead to discuss it with the owners and they will do their best to make accommodate for you.

 This Napa Valley bed and breakfast caters to those that want to disconnect and enjoy their time in the region.

 Room Rates: Range from around $200 to $600 a night

 The Inn on Randolph is one of the most popular Napa Valley bed and breakfast options.
 The fun and knowledgeable owners here offer five rooms in their main house and five cottages.

 This historic retreat features modern conveniences including a private spa, heated bathroom floors, and luxurious beds.
 Each morning, you will enjoy a world-class meal prepared fresh in their gluten-safe kitchen.